Codecademy/docs/content/uiux/concepts/fitts-law/fitts-law.md

 ## Example

 The gif below depicts a basic demonstration of Fitts' Law.
-The varying size and placement of targets illustrate the differing levels of user accuracy in acquiring each target as well as the speed of acquiring each target.
+The varying sizes and placement of targets illustrate the differing levels of user accuracy in acquiring each target as well as the speed of acquiring each target.

 ![Fitts' Law demonstration](https://raw.githubusercontent.com/Codecademy/docs/main/media/fitts-law.gif)